cmiles74/mud/projects/client/readme.md

 provides a friendly terminal based user interface (TUI) that makes it easy to connect and communicate with other players.

+The client works well in most consoles under Linux and MacOS, it is flaky under Windows.
+If you need to run the client in a Windows environment you may use the emulated Swing based console.

 ## Building and Running

 From this directory, run the following to build a standalone JAR file with all